Conflict management style

 Conflict management is the process of handling disputes and disagreements between two or more parties.
 Managing conflict is said to decrease the amount of tension; if a conflict is poorly managed, it can create more issues than the original conflict.

 Conflict can be defined as an encounter between individuals or groups of people who have differing aims, values, expectations, purposes, ideas, etc. Five modes are offered as solutions to managing a conflict, with each mode ranked on scales of assertiveness and cooperativeness.
 Assertiveness is the extent to which an individual attempts to satisfy their concerns, while cooperativeness is their willingness to satisfy other parties.
 Studies have been conducted on the modes of conflict management and their effects on relationships.

 A model called the "Thomas-Kilmann model" was designed by two psychologists, Kenneth Thomas and Ralph Kilmann.
-It demonstrates how individuals choose conflict management styles when they handle disagreement.
+It demonstrates how individuals display conflict management styles when they handle disagreement.
 The Thomas-Kilmann model suggests five modes that guide individuals in resolving conflicts.
 These are collaborating, competing, compromising, accommodating, and avoiding.